-Illustrative Controls: Certificate Validation 6.8.1 T The CA makes certificate status information available to relevant entities (Relying Parties or their agents) using an established mechanism in accordance with the CP.
+Illustrative Controls: Certificate Validation 6.8.1 The CA makes certificate status information available to relevant entities (Relying Parties or their agents) using an established mechanism in accordance with the CP.
 This is achieved using: a) Request Response Method - A request signed by the Relying Party to the Certificate Status Provider's responder.
-In turn, the Certificate Status Provider's responder. Ł responds with the certificate status duly signed.
-(OCSP is an example protocol using this method.) b) Delivery Method - A CRL signed by the CA and published within the policy's time frame. k this method.) b) Delivery Method - A CRL signed by the CA and published within the policy's frame.
+In turn, the Certificate Status Provider's responder responds with the certificate status duly signed.
+(OCSP is an example protocol using this method.) b) Delivery Method - A CRL signed by the CA and published within the policy's time frame.